Las Vegas in Southern Nevada has

 Registration not required but please email us to let us know if you plan to come.

-Note: If there are no players present before 7:30pm, we will close early that night.
+If there are no players present before 7:00pm, we will close early that night.

 We’ve compiled a short guide for new Southern Nevada Chess Club Players